Explore Related Spine Guides

 Disc degeneration follows a predictable pattern.
 Mild thoracolumbar disc degeneration can already be seen in individuals in their 20s.
 As people enter their 40s and beyond, the process accelerates, with more pronounced disc dehydration and disc height narrowing.

 The L4/L5 level is most commonly affected due to its high mechanical load and mobility.
-The degree of disc height loss correlates strongly with the severity of disc degeneration, reflecting progressive structural collapse and reduced shock‑absorbing capacity.
+The degree of disc height loss correlates strongly with the severity of disc degeneration.

 | Grade | Description |